Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

-Given $i\in[k-1]$, there are only finitely many positions with entry $i$ that can be in the same chunk as any specific position with entry $(i+1)$.
+Given $i\in[k-1]$, there are only finitely many positions with entry $i$ that can be in the same chunk as any specific position with entry $i+1$.
 If chunk reassignments continue to be necessary, then eventually for every pair $i\in[k-1]$ and position $Q$ containing $i+1$, $Q$ will be placed in the same chunk as the \emph{earliest} position with $i$ in $(Q,[-n,-1])$, in which case no more chunk reassignments are possible.
-So the process always terminates leading to a partition of the orbit board into $[k]$-chunks. \end{proof}
+So the process always terminates but one also needs that reassignment is always possible to conclude that the process stops at a full partition of the board into $[k]$-chunks. \end{proof}